Fireye04/coffee/content/blog/the-wonderful-world-of-ttrpgs.md

 - Lichcraft: You're trans and the wait for gender affirming healthcare is 300 years.
 Welp time to turn to the dark arts and become a lich!

+In addition, I wholeheartedly recommend the youtube channel "[Quinns Quest](https://www.youtube.com/@Quinns_Quest)" for incredibly well-made reviews of these kinds of games.

 ## Conclusion

 Well that's that.
 I hope I've made a compelling point here, and I hope you get out there and find games that make you happy!